johnbull-dev/train-board/README.md

 ## Version Info

+### 2025.4.1
+- Added a new API route to fetch 10 suggested stations based on the station code or name
+- Added a new test to check the new API route
+- Added page to show each train's details and progress along the route that it is currently on

 ### 2025.3.6
 - Changed the title to "Train Bored"
 - Modified the condition for displaying the "No services available" message to include undefined return from service